Donoughmore: Religion

 Donoughmore civil parish is coterminous with the Roman Catholic parish which has two functioning churches: St. Josephs and St. Lachteen's.
 These churches are in the Catholic Diocese of Cloyne.
-A Church of Ireland church existed in the parish until the 1960s, when it was de-consecrated.
-The building was a garage until recently, and a plaque in the garage commemorated this fact.
+A Church of Ireland church existed in the parish until the 1960s, when it was deconsecrated.
+The building was later used as a garage.
 Although the Church of Ireland church is now gone, the title of Prebendary of Donoughmore still exists.
-The current prebendary is The Revd Dennis MacCarthy, rector of Bandon union of parishes.
+As of 2021, the prebendary was the Revd Dennis MacCarthy, rector of Bandon union of parishes.